vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/using-node-clients.md

    };
    ```

    Note that inside the `options` property, there's a `default` key with default Client options.
 These options include specifying the number of retries and the timeout for HTTP requests.
 See the [Options](#options) table for more options.
-All IO Clients will be initialized with these options, unless otherwise specified.
+All IO Clients will be initialized with these options unless otherwise specified.

 3. (Optional) In the `node/index.ts` file, consider adding a type declaration to improve type safety and code clarity.
 This declaration helps you define the `Context` type, which is based on `ServiceContext<Clients, State>`.